Plasmodium falciparum: Immune system evasion

 Although P. falciparum is easily recognized by the human immune system while in the bloodstream, it evades immunity by producing over 2,000 cell membrane antigens.
 The initial infective stage sporozoites produce circumsporozoite protein (CSP), which binds to hepatocytes.
 Binding to and entering into the hepatocytes is aided by thrombospondin-related anonymous protein (TRAP).
 TRAP and other secretory proteins (including sporozoite microneme protein essential for cell traversal 1, SPECT1 and SPECT2) from microneme allow the sporozoite to move through the blood, avoiding immune cells and penetrating hepatocytes.

-During erythrocyte invasion, merozoites release merozoite cap protein-1 (MCP1), apical membrane antigen 1 (AMA1), erythrocyte-binding antigens (EBA), myosin A tail domain interacting protein (MTIP), and merozoite surface proteins (MSPs).
+During erythrocyte invasion, merozoites release merozoite cap protein-1 (MCP1), apical membrane antigen 1 (AMA1), erythrocyte-binding antigens (EBAs), myosin A tail domain interacting protein (MTIP), and merozoite surface proteins (MSPs).
 Of these MSPs, MSP1 and MSP2 are primarily responsible for avoiding immune cells.
 The virulence of P. falciparum is mediated by erythrocyte membrane proteins, which are produced by the schizonts and trophozoites inside the erythrocytes and are displayed on the erythrocyte membrane.
-PfEMP1 is the most important, capable of acting as both an antigen and an adhesion molecule.
+Plasmodium falciparum erythrocyte membrane protein 1 (PfEMP1) is the most important, capable of acting as both an antigen and an adhesion molecule.